 In earliest times, pharmacy was closely interwoven with medicine to the extent that one person usually carried out both functions.
 As both professions matured, the need for separate specialties became clear, although it remained equally clear they would need to retain close professional relationships for the greatest benefit to the patient.
-Although, typically the physician or another health professional may prescribe drugs and the nurse may administer drugs, the pharmacist is the member of the health care team whose expertise is in the appropriate use of medications.
+Although, typically the physician or another health professional may prescribe drugs and the nurse may administer drugs, the pharmacist is the member of the health care team whose expertise is related to the appropriate use of medications.

 The primary role of a pharmacist is to assure that the medications used by the patient are the most appropriate: that they are indicated for the patient, they are effective and safe, and that the patient is able to take it.
 This is done by working in partnership with the patient and in collaboration with the patient's other health care providers.
-Over the last few years the pharmacist's role has continued to expand and, in addition to optimizing patients' medications, many pharmacists can now administer influenza vaccination injections, prescribe medications to help patients stop smoking, and provide unique health services such as specialized monitoring of drug therapy for those with diabetes and those on anticoagulant medications such as warfarin.
+Over the last few years the pharmacist's scope of practice has continued to expand and, in addition to optimizing patients' medications, many pharmacists can now administer influenza vaccination injections, prescribe medications to help patients stop smoking, and provide unique health services such as specialized monitoring of drug therapy for those with diabetes and those on anticoagulant medications such as warfarin.

-Pharmacists assume a wide variety of specializations within the health care field.
-The majority of licensed pharmacists work in community pharmacies where they have responsibility for the medication and health care needs of the general community.
-Licensed pharmacists may also work in hospitals, in clinics and other ambulatory settings, in research and teaching, in the pharmaceutical industry and government laboratories.
-Whereas hospital pharmacists are primarily responsible for assuring the appropriate use of medicines by institutionalized patients, research-focused pharmacists are generally involved in the development of new medicines and dosage forms, in the determination of how medicines alleviate disease, and in the assessment of the social and economic factors influencing the use of medicines.
+Pharmacists practice in a wide variety of practice sites within the health care field.
+The majority of licensed pharmacists work in community pharmacies where they have responsibility for the medication and healthcare needs of individuals in their community who seek their services.
+Licensed pharmacists may also work in hospitals, in clinics and other ambulatory care settings, or in research and teaching, in the pharmaceutical industry and government laboratories.
+Hospital pharmacists are primarily responsible for assuring the appropriate use of medicines by institutionalized patients, and may also be involved in the development of institutional guidelines for use of medicines.
+Research-focused pharmacists are generally involved in the development of new medicines and dosage forms, in the determination of how medicines.
 As professors/teachers they may be involved in the education of pharmacy students and pharmacy technicians.
 Industrial pharmacists might work in sales, drug information, regulatory affairs, production, quality control or research within the pharmaceutical industry.
 Government departments with public health concerns also employ pharmacists in analytical or toxicology laboratories, as inspectors, health supplies officers or in the armed forces.
 These areas are outlined more fully under the following headings: